 Margaritas, sailboats, dolphins — the beaches along the various coasts of Mexico aren’t a hard sell, so we won’t waste your time.
 We’ll just say that the only thing that improves on paradise is the perfect hotel to frame it.
 The following fall into that category, but they don’t rest on the laurels that come with their gorgeous locations.
 These are the places that bring together innovative design and a sense of exclusivity you don’t often find in Mexico (or anywhere in the world, for that matter).
 And it should go without saying, they’re all Tablet Plus.

 Yearning to get away from it all?
 Puerto Vallarta probably isn’t quite the first place you’ll think of.
 But then ther’s Xinalani, a gloriously secluded eco-resort wedged between the jungle and the water.
 Technically, it’s in Puerto Vallarta, but it’s actually twelve miles down the coast from the city proper, and only accessible by boat — which makes all the difference.
-Pick up what you need before boarding, and put an auto-responder on your e-mail: there’s no Starbucks near the hotel, nor a consistently reliable wi-fi connection.
-There’s also no air-conditioning, no television, no complimentary in-room iPad.
+Pick up what you need before boarding, and put an auto-responder on your e-mail: there’s no Starbucks near the hotel, no television, no complimentary in-room iPad, nor a consistently reliable wi-fi connection.
 The point of coming to Xinalani is to get away from all of that and enjoy the sand, sun, and sea.
 Well, it’s the bay, technically, the large, crystal-clear Banderas Bay on Mexico’s Pacific coast.

 Grand Hyatt Playa del Carmen